navcoin/navcoin-org/content/for-developers/index.md

     {{< long_text
         titleText="NavCoin Protocol"
         imgSrc="/images/for-developers/dev-protocol.svg"
-        text="NavCoin is open source and everyone can participate in making it better.
+        text="NavCoin is open-source and everyone can participate in making it better.
 Here’s where you can find the procedures to report an issue, fix a issue or suggest an improvement to the consensus protocol." buttonUrl="/contribute/"
         buttonText="Learn more"
         buttonImgSrc="/images/icons/rightward-arrow.svg"